siri70931/SQL_Fitness_Track_Analysis/README.md

 The following SQL queries were developed to answer specific business questions:

-1. **Write a SQL query to retrieve all columns for users who goes to gym on January Month**:
+1. **Below is the SQL query to retrieve all columns for users who goes to gym on January Month**:
 ```sql
 SELECT *
 FROM Fitness_Tracker_Data
 WHERE month(Date) = 01;
 ```

-2. **Write a SQL query to retrieve all data where the workout_type is 'Cardio' and the Calories_burned more than 500 in the month of March month**:
+2. **Below is the SQL query to retrieve all data where the workout_type is 'Cardio' and the Calories_burned more than 500 in the month of March month**:
 ```sql
 SELECT *
 FROM Fitness_Tracker_Data